envato/elasticsearch-riemann-plugin/README.md

 ## Credits

+This is a fork of the [Automattic plugin](https://github.com/Automattic/elasticsearch-statsd-plugin) for multi-node clusters on ES 1.7.x+.

-This is a fork of the [Swoop plugin](https://github.com/swoop-inc/elasticsearch-statsd-plugin) for multi-node clusters on ES 1.5.x+.
+... which was a fork of the [Swoop plugin](https://github.com/swoop-inc/elasticsearch-statsd-plugin) for multi-node clusters on ES 1.5.x+.

 Heavily inspired by the excellent [metrics library](http://metrics.codahale.com) by Coda Hale and its [GraphiteReporter add-on](http://metrics.codahale.com/manual/graphite/).